Azure/azure-powershell/src/Storage/Storage.Management/help/Move-AzDataLakeGen2Item.md

 ### -Path
 The path in the specified Filesystem that should be move from.
-Can be a file or folder In the format 'folder/file.txt' or 'folder1/folder2/'
+Can be a file or directory In the format 'directory/file.txt' or 'directory1/directory2/'

 ```yaml
 Type: System.String